 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
-The company has based its assumptions and estimates on parameters available when the financial statements were prepared.
+The company has based its assumptions and estimation on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the company.
 Such changes are reflected in the assumptions when they occur.

-(a) Write-off of project-work-in-progress
+Valuation of project-work-in-progress at cost

 Inventory is valued at lower of cost or net realisable value.
-The management of the company has assessed the likely outcome of the dispute over the cancelled LOA and has concluded that likely outcome of writ petition would be in favour of the company.
-In that event, a fresh tender would be floated.
-Hence, the value of project work-in-progress is written off. (refer note no.1 and 13).
+The management of the company has assessed the likely outcome of the disputes and has concluded that it would be in a position to develop the project (refer note no. 18).

-(b) Impairment of financial assets
+Impairment of financial assets

 The impairment provisions for financial assets are based on assumptions about the risk of default and expected loss rates.
 The company uses judgement in making these assumptions and selecting the inputs for impairment calculation.
-Based on company's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.
+Baced on company's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.

-(c) Deferred tax assets
+Deferred tax assets